 I haul trucks 16 hours a day, during the day, or through the night, whatever pays most.
 During long drives, I build castles in the air, myself as a thermo-nuclear scientist, a Nobel prize-winning physicist, or a well-regarded author.
 I like to think that I could have become these if I wanted to.
 But I didn’t.

 The summer jaunt turned into years.
 My parents didn’t recognize me… they tried all they could.
 I went into rehab at age 22, but as soon as I was out I got back into heroin again.
 After a long period of degradation, I went back into rehab and became clean.
-It’s been two years, but I still crave heroin as I did before, so I smoke weed sometimes to make them go away.
+It’s been two years, but I still crave heroin as I did before, so I smoke weed sometimes to make it go away.

 I start paying attention again.
 The clock reads 4:25 AM.
 I open the motel door, feeling the pressure in my ears, and the weight of my eyelids follow me to my truck downstairs.